komuw/muzix_recommender/README.md

 There are two main ways you can run this project:

-1. The normal way using virtualenv:
+A. The normal way using virtualenv:
 * Clone this repository
 * cd to the project directory
 * create a virtualenv